Denis Menchov: Return to the sport: Gazprom–RusVelo (2019)

-Menchov will return to cycling in 2019, in the role of directeur sportif for UCI Pro-Continental team Gazprom–RusVelo.
+Menchov returned to cycling in 2019, in the role of directeur sportif for UCI Pro-Continental team Gazprom–RusVelo.

 Doping

 On 10 July 2014, a UCI press release detailing various athlete sanctions specified that Menchov had been banned (for a period of two years) until 9 April 2015 due to adverse biological passport findings.
 Due to this, he has been disqualified from the 2009, 2010 and 2012 Tours de France.

 On 22 January 2015, USADA released its reasoned decision on the case of Dr. Geert Leinders in which it stated that Menchov received blood transfusions during the 2005 Tour de France.